au-ts/sddf/drivers/clk/README.md

 This driver can be used as a clock server to manage and control clock hardware in a SoC.
 To initialise the whole clock tree, a DTS file is required to be prepared.

-To control the clocks, the following APIs can be used :
+To control the clocks, the following APIs can be invoked at userspace:
 - `static inline uint32_t sddf_clk_enable(microkit_channel channel, uint32_t clk_id)`
 - `static inline uint32_t sddf_clk_disable(microkit_channel channel, uint32_t clk_id)`
 - `static inline uint32_t sddf_clk_get_rate(microkit_channel channel, uint32_t clk_id)`